Yuli Gurriel Player Props: Marlins vs. Braves

 Yuli Gurriel At The Plate

-- Gurriel has two doubles, two home runs and three walks while batting .302.
+- Gurriel is hitting .310 with three doubles, two home runs and three walks.

-- Gurriel enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .353 with one homer.

-- In 80.0% of his 15 games this season, Gurriel has picked up at least one hit.
-He's also had four multi-hit games.
+- Gurriel is batting .381 with one homer during his last games and is riding a five-game hitting streak.

 - Gurriel has had an RBI in five games this season.

-- In five of 15 games this year, he has scored, including multiple runs once.
+- In six of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.